POL - 30.01.2 Catering Policy

 2. Scope

-2.1 This policy applies to all university departments and activities.
+2.1 This policy applies to all University departments, programs, and activities held on campus.

 3. Contractual Obligations